4. CLASSICISM

 1. INTRODUCTION

-The Classicism is the artistic period that runs from the mid-18th century to the early 19th century (from the death of J. S. Bach in 1750 to the première of Beethoven's 3rd Symphony Eroica in 1805).
+The Classicism is the artistic period that runs from the mid-18th century to the early 19th century (from the death of J. S. Bach in 1750 to the première of Beethoven's Symphony No. 3 Eroica in 1805).

-The 18th century was the Age of Enlightenment, philosophical movement favoured by the bourgeoisie which led to the French Revolution that broke the power of absolute monarchies.
-It was based on the idea that reason is the only tool to find the truth in all things.
+It was the Age of Enlightenment, philosophical movement based on the idea that reason is the only tool to find the truth in all things.

-Music became available to a wider audience.
-It was played in churches and palaces, but also in bourgeois circles like private houses, halls and public concerts.
+Music became available to a wider audience in public concerts.
 Composers started to turn into liberal artists, but they were still considered servants.
-Vienna became the musical capital of Europe.
-Main composers from the Viennese school were Haydn, Mozart and Beethoven.
+Vienna became the musical capital of Europe and the main composers were Haydn, Mozart and Beethoven.

 Characteristics